traulab/BeadsOnASpring/Analysis_scripts/fragment_size_counter/README.md

 ### Interval assumptions
 Assignment uses a linear scan (`state_idx`) across sorted intervals.
 For correctness, per-chromosome BED intervals should be **sorted** and ideally **non-overlapping**.

-### Assignment coordinate
-Assignment is based on the **fragment midpoint**.
-Choose this versus start/end assignment based on what best matches your biological question.

-## License
-Add your preferred license here.